GlacialBoy/flickr-app/README.md

 Flickr public apis https://www.flickr.com/services/feeds/docs/photos_public/

 ## Testing
-There is another project "flickr-app" that is testing the app.
+There is another project "flickr-app.Test" for the testing part.
-It contains test on the parsing component of the apis.
 To run the test execute `dotnet test`